 This voiceover glossary provides you with a set of basic terms that you can use when ordering a voiceover.
 In addition, it serves as a supplement to the voiceover articles on this website, to enhance your understanding of them.

-Note: While this glossary is by no means comprehensive, it will enable you and the voice talent to understand one another.
+Note: While this glossary is by no means comprehensive, it will enable you and the voice actor to understand one another.
 If you have questions about terms that are not listed here, please feel free to send me an email.

 Dry voice / Dry audio